-On 31 August 2021 the Academy held the following Reserves (excluding Fixed Asset Fund which represents Net Book Value and Pension Deficit):
+On 31 August 2022 the Academy held the following Reserves (excluding Fixed Asset Fund which represents Net Book Value and Pension Deficit):

-£
+L

-Unrestricted General Funds 846,000
+Unrestricted General Funds 850,000

-Restricted Capital Funds 80,000
+Restricted Capital Fund 595,000

-Restricted General Funds 1,057,000
+Restricted General Funds 1,373,000

-Reserves at 31 August 2021 1.983.000
+Reserves at 31 August 2022 2,818,000

-Hymans Robertson were instructed by Oxfordshire County Council, the Administering Authority to the Oxfordshire County Council Pension Fund, to undertake pension expense calculations in respect of pension benefits provided by the Local Government Pension Scheme (LGPS) to employees of Faringdon Learning Trust as at 31st August 2021.
+Hymans Robertson were instructed by Oxfordshire County Council, the Administering Authority to the Oxfordshire County Council Pension Fund, to undertake pension expense calculations in respect of pension benefits provided by the Local Government Pension Scheme (LGPS) to employees of Faringdon Learning Trust as at 31st August 2022.
 The LGPS is a defined benefit statutory scheme administered in accordance with LGPS Regulations.
 As in previous reports, we have stated that the LGPS deficit is likely to be met in the longer term from any combination of increased employer or employee contributions, increased government funding or change to scheme benefits.

-Following a revaluation of the fund in early 2020 the FRS102 valuation of the fund as at 31st August 2021 shows an increase in the deficit rising to £9.707M.
-The deficit is likely to be met in the longer term from any combination of increased employee or employer contributions, increased government funding or change to scheme benefits.
+Following a revaluation of the fund in early 2020 the FRS102 valuation of the fund as at 31st August 2022 shows a decrease in the deficit to £2.415M.
+This change has been due to the net discount rate (discount rate net of inflation) significantly increasing.
+The significant increase in the discount rate assumption coupled with a similar CPI assumption have resulted in the large gain in the balance sheet.
+The other change was to the longevity assumption leading to small gains on the obligations.
+The resulting deficit is likely to be met in the longer term from any combination of increased employee or employer contributions, increased government funding or change to scheme benefits.
+The deficit is underwritten by the Department of Education.
 Trustees continue to monitor the impact of any changes to the scheme that might have a direct impact on the Trust.